royalterra/apache2tune/README.md

 Of course this script will calculate accordig to your server performance .
 With a veriables like that I setup MaxRequestsPerChild 1500

-All depends of yoru Server CPU Ram and performance but now you can get a numbers for play around
+All depends of yoru Server CPU Ram and performance but now you can get a numbers for play around if you get Something like:

+[core:notice] [pid 26644] AH00052: child pid 26709 exit signal Aborted (6)

+try to deactivate mod ruid2 possible you need to configure something more.